AndrewBeers/QTIM_Pipelines/README.md

 # QTIM_Pipelines
-A repository for QTIM iamge processing pipelines written in Python, often integrated with 3D Slicer.
+A repository for QTIM image processing pipelines written in Python, often integrated with 3D Slicer.